gjanee/data-rescue/README.md

     -   Authentication
         -   In the DataONE UI, under My profile \> Settings \> Authentication Token, obtain either a bare token (for `curl`) or a bare token wrapped in an R code snippet.
 Note that tokens don't last long.
         -   `curl -H "Authentication: Bearer $TOKEN"`
-        -   For R, (re)place the code snippet in the `TOKENS` file in this repository, which is loaded by `.Rprofile.`
+        -   For R, (re)place the code snippet in the `TOKENS` file in this repository, which is loaded by `.Rprofile`.

 ## Metadata

 From DataONE's perspective, an uploaded XML file is a freestanding "science metadata object."
-There need not be attached data, but the metadata can point to where to obtain the data.
+This metadata object can point to where the data can be downloaded; it need not be attached to any data objects in DataONE.
 For DataONE to make the metadata discoverable (and not be an opaque, binary blob) it must have one of a few accepted formats.

 -   [DataONE object format list](https://cn.dataone.org/cn/v2/formats)
     -   See entries of type METADATA for supported science metadata formats.